islcom/peismo/readme.md

 ```
 Interface options -> Serial Port ->
 Would you like a login shell to be available over serial -> No. ->
-Would you like the serial port hardware to be enabled -> Yes.
+Would you like the serial port hardware to be enabled -> Yes

+Interface options -> SPI -> Enable

 Reboot

 ```bash
 sudo nano /etc/default/gpsd